 We as listeners also get a say.
 What we want from the musical experience will determine how we prepare.

 What Preparation Is Needed To Hear Music More Acutely?

-In my introduction to this set of music essays, I explain the steps I have taken to raise my MIQ, so that hopefully my skills deficit with skilled listeners will no longer be of kind, but merely of degree.
+In another discussion here, I explain the steps I have taken to raise my MIQ, so that hopefully my skills deficit with skilled listeners will no longer be of kind, but merely of degree.
 These steps involve training my ear, studying theory, reading musical scores, and researching extra-musical material including interpretations of music written by music academics.
 To some extent, playing music oneself can further imprint such music training.
 But the real benefit of playing the music, the most active and participatory of musical enjoyments forces one to recognize all the musical ideas being presented.
 The icing on the cake is in getting to be the interpreter of the composer’s musical ideas.

 I recommend these steps to others also.
 For those not wishing to explore active listening so deeply, who are happy with a degree of improvement, certainly some subset of these activities might be useful.
 Aside from some introductory lessons to get me off on a correct footing, all this effort has been self-study.